Have a pool? Make sure to drain it properly this fall

 Credit: ID 135627136 © Zwawol | Dreamstime.com

-It is against the bylaw to drain pool water into a manhole, onto a neighbouring property, sidewalk, or into a waterway, such as retention ponds or creeks.
+It is against our Sewer By-Law to drain pool water into a manhole, onto a neighbouring property, sidewalk, or into a waterway, such as retention ponds or creeks.

-The process is slightly different for salt water pools.
-They have high levels of sodium chloride that can harm the storm sewer, so the water cannot be drained into the catch basin.
-The salt water can be drained into your wastewater sewer, onto your lawn, or you can hire a licensed wastewater hauler to remove it.
+The process is slightly different if you have a salt water pool.
+These have high levels of sodium chloride that can harm the storm sewer.
+The salt water cannot be drained into the sewer drain.
+Instead, drain it into your wastewater sewer, onto your lawn, or hire a licensed wastewater hauler to remove it.

 Failing to follow the Sewer By-Law could result in a violation notice and fine.
-Anyone with questions relating to this, or the Wastewater Discharge License, should contact 311.
+If you have any questions, please contact 311.

 Originally published on September 18, 2019